verbose-void/rigl-torch/README.md

 ![PyTest](https://github.com/McCrearyD/rigl-torch/workflows/PyTest/badge.svg)
 ![Upload Python Package](https://github.com/McCrearyD/rigl-torch/workflows/Upload%20Python%20Package/badge.svg)

-## Warning: This repository is still in active development, results are not yet up to the rigl paper spec.
-Coming soon!

 An open source implementation of Google Research's paper (Authored by [Utku Evci](https://www.linkedin.com/in/utkuevci/), an AI Resident @ Google Brain):  [Rigging the Lottery: Making All Tickets Winners (RigL)](https://arxiv.org/abs/1911.11134) in PyTorch as versatile, simple, and fast as possible.

 You only need to add ***2 lines of code*** to your PyTorch project to use RigL to train your model with sparsity!